Chikuzen-Maebaru Station: Platforms

-Adjacent stations

 History

 The private Kitakyushu Railway had opened a track between Fukuyoshi and Hamasaki on 5 December 1923.
 By 1 April 1924, the line had been extended east with the station, then named Maebaru opening as the new eastern terminus.
 On 15 April 1925, Maebaru became a through-station when the line was extended to Meinohama.
 When the Kitakyushu Railway was nationalized on 1 October 1937, Japanese Government Railways (JGR) took over control of the station and renamed it Chikuzen-Maebaru and designated the line which served it as the Chikuhi Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.

 Passenger statistics

-In fiscal 2016, the station was used by an average of 7,353 passengers daily (boarding passengers only), and it ranked 24th among the busiest stations of JR Kyushu.
+In fiscal 2020, the station was used by an average of 5,364 passengers daily (boarding passengers only), and it ranked 23rd among the busiest stations of JR Kyushu.

+Surrounding area

+Located in the center of Itoshima City, Japan National Route 202 runs parallel to the Chikuhi Line about 300 meters north of the station.
+The prefectural road Chikuzen-Maebaru Station Line runs between the north exit and the intersection with National Route 202, and the prefectural road Fukuoka Shima-Maebaru Line extends from there to the north.
+The area around the north exit is Maebaru Chuo Shopping Street and there are many stores.

+The area around the south exit is a residential area.